GliaX/faceshield/README.md

 * Export and print

 # Mylar sheet Instructions
-* Cut the mylar sheet with a laser cutter if available.
+* Cut the mylar sheet with a laser cutter or die cutting machine if available.
-* If laser cutter is not available, you may manually cut the sheets to 28cm x 25cm.
+* If a cutter is not available, you may manually cut the sheets to 28cm x 25cm.
 Consider rounding corners as per template

 # Sterilization